atulkrishnathakur/fprofile/README.md

 27. tmux is better than nohup and screen so deploy fastapi project with tmux.
    - Fastapi source code you run using nginx server

+28. After some time letter like 3 month or 6 month and you not remember that you run uvicorn with tmux or nohup then and you want to stop the running of project then kill the process usig kill command.
+And you run again uvicorn command to run your applicatio.

-28. set the alembic.ini file
+29. set the alembic.ini file

 sqlalchemy.url = postgresql://postgres:[password]@[endpoint]:5432/fprofile_db